- Business Ideas

 David helps startups by investing the time and skills they need to solve problems and get up and running efficiently.
 Effectively, companies work with him to deliver solutions to unique and complex problems that they don't necessarily have the skills to manage in-house, in return for a small equity share.

 For example, he recently completed a hybrid ACO (Ant Colony Optimization) solution to the mTSP (multiple Traveling Salesman Problem), with constraints, for a leading international vehicle tracking firm.

 David holds a cum laude science degree with a dual major in Applied Math and Math from the University of South Africa.

 He's also a best-selling author of programming, development, eCommerce and marketing books and a serial entrepreneur specialising in Web and eCommerce startups.

-David is one of the most experienced technical authors in the world today, having contributed to in excess of 30 technical titles published by many of the world's major publishers, translated into many of the world's major languages.
+David has contributed to in excess of 30 technical titles published by many of the world's major publishers, translated into many of the world's major languages.

 He's been working in IT ever since he spent a month (in the late nineties) dismantling various old computers in order to construct a Beowulf cluster high performance computing system.
 Memories of which haunt him to this day (that's more a reflection of his hardware mangling abilities).